-This seafaring village on the shores of Mystic, Connecticut will immerse you in the rich fishing and sailing culture of the 19th century.
-Dozens of New England buildings host storytellers, craftspeople, historians, and musicians.
-These beautiful buildings aren’t replicas– they’re businesses from all over New England, dating back to the 1800s, that were transported to Mystic.
+This seafaring village on the shores of Mystic, Connecticut is a popular living history museum that will immerse you in the rich fishing and sailing culture of the 19th century.
+Dozens of New England buildings host storytellers, craftspeople, historians, and musicians in Mystic Village.
+These beautiful buildings aren’t replicas– they’re businesses from all over New England, dating back to the 1800s, that were transported to Mystic Village to recreate an authentic seafaring town.
 Here you can explore all kinds of bustling maritime trades, including shipsmiths, coopers, woodcarvers, and riggers.

 While you’re exploring Mystic Seaport, be sure to tour the Charles W. Morgan, the oldest commercial ship still in operation.
 First launched in 1841, it was once part of a huge fleet of whale ships that numbered more than 2,500.
 You can also cruise down the Mystic River on a coal-powered steamboat or captain a wooden rowboat of your own.